 Porpoises are relatively shy and are seen alone or in groups containing a few individuals.
 They are rarely in large pods.
 Their grouping behavior does not result in stable associations, but ephemeral relationships that change as individuals join or leave.
 Porpoises can act in a coordinated fashion even when they are hundreds of feet apart, using echolocation for finding prey and staying together in a pod, but do not use it to communicate as often as dolphins do.

 Dolphin vs. Porpoise Intelligence

 Dolphins and porpoises are highly intelligent.
 They have large, complex brains and are self-aware like humans.
 They are among the few species in the world that can identify themselves in a mirror.
-After years of research, scientists have said that cetaceans (including porpoises, dolphins and whales) should have rights just like humans.
-Bottlenose dolphins call out the specific names of loved ones when they become separated.
-Other than humans, dolphins are the only known species to call each other by name.
+Years of research have allowed scientists to make an extensive case for protecting cetaceans (including porpoises, dolphins, and whales) from fishing and unrestricted hunts.
+This and potential extinction are reasons for international bans on whale hunting and the prohibition of net-based tuna fishing that can trap and drown dolphins.

 Bottlenose dolphins have been observed and recorded calling out the specific names of loved ones when they become separated.
 Other than humans, dolphins are the only known species to explicitly call each other by name.
 Dolphins have also been observed staying with injured or ill individuals, and have been known to help humans adrift at sea.
 Because they are more gregarious, dolphins have become popular animals for training in captivity, a situation porpoises do not adapt to well.